Jalen Mayfield

-Jalen Mayfield (born May 23, 2000) is an American football guard for the Atlanta Falcons of the National Football League (NFL).
-He played college football at Michigan, and was drafted by the Falcons in the third round of the 2021 NFL Draft.
+Jalen Mayfield (born May 23, 2000) is an American professional football guard.
+He played college football for the Michigan Wolverines, and was selected by the Atlanta Falcons in the third round of the 2021 NFL draft.

-Early life and high school
+Early life

 Mayfield grew up in Grand Rapids, Michigan, and attended Catholic Central High School, where he was a four year starter at offensive tackle and defensive end for the football team.
 Mayfield originally committed to play college football at Minnesota in February of this junior year, but eventually flipped his commitment to Michigan three months later.
 As a senior, he was named The Grand Rapids Press Defensive Player of the Year after recording 96 tackles, 31 tackles for loss, 17 sacks, and 3 fumble recoveries and played in the U.S. Army All-American Bowl.

 College career

 Mayfield played in three games at left tackle as a true freshman.
 He was named the Wolverines' starting right tackle going into his sophomore year and was named honorable mention All-Big Ten Conference after starting all 13 of Michigan's games.
-Following the 2020 season, Mayfield announced that he would forgo his remaining years of college eligibility and enter the 2021 NFL Draft.
+Following the 2020 season, Mayfield announced that he would forgo his remaining years of college eligibility and enter the 2021 NFL draft.